How to care for a Maranta Leuconora (Prayer plant)

 Drooping leaves on your Maranta

 Drooping leaves on your Prayer plant could be one of two things: your plant is too dry, or its stems are heavy.
 If the soil is dry and your Prayer plant is drooping, water it and see your plant turn back to its normal self.
 If the stems on your Maranta are quite long, it could just be that the stem and leaves are too heavy to grow upwards.

 If you look at pictures of a Maranta on the internet, you might notice how they're often growing upwards.
 Your own Maranta might grow horizontally, like mine.
-There is nothing wrong with this, in fact, this is natural.
+There is nothing wrong with this, this is natural.
 The Prayer plant is a trailing plant and has heavy stems and leaves.
-This weight means that you plant grows horizontally.
+This weight means that your plant grows horizontally.